lnbits/lnbits/docs/guide/installation.md

 # Install nodejs and npm
 sudo apt-get install nodejs npm

+# nodejs version should at least be 16
+node -v
+# if not, you can install n to manage node versions
+# npm install -g n
+# n 16

 # run poetry install, npm install and builds the frontend
 make build